andrewacashner/hearingfaithms/chapters/chapter-2.md

 correspond exactly, the music accomplishes nothing."
 [@Kircher:Musurgia, 550:
-"Musica igitur vt moueat, non qualecunque subiectum vult, sed illud cuius humor naturalis musicae congruit [...] quæ nisi recipientis subiecti spiritui extactè respondeant, nihil efficient."]
+"Musica igitur vt moueat, non qualecunque subiectum vult, sed illud cuius humor naturalis musicae congruit [...] quae nisi recipientis subiecti spiritui extactè respondeant, nihil efficient."]
 Furthermore, Kircher suggests that not only humoral temperament but also training and intelligence are a factor in individual listening, since he includes the